nathanllww/slivka-irv/docs/making_wc_election.md

 ## Part 2: Holding the Election and Exporting Votes
 This section should be completed on the day of the election.
 1. Navigate to the [Slivka Wildcat Connection homepage](https://northwestern.campuslabs.com/engage/organization/slivkahall) and click on _Manage Organization_ near the top right corner.
-2. Click on the menu icon next to the words _Slivka Hall_ near the top left of the page, then within the menu click on _Elections_.
+2. Click on the hamburger menu icon next to the words _Slivka Hall_ near the top left of the page, then within the menu click on _Elections_.
 3. Click on your election on the elections page.
 4. You should immediately be directed to the _Properties_ tab within the election menu.
 Toggle the _Election Stats_ to _Active_.